Computer model amounts to a lot more than a hill of beans

 “By examining plants using detailed computer models and optimization, we have the potential to greatly expedite the development of new types of agricultural plants that can tackle some of the greatest challenges facing society today, related to the need to produce more food in a more variable and uncertain climate system,” Drewry said.

 Kumar also is affiliated with the department of atmospheric sciences.
-Long also is a professor of crop sciences and a faculty member in the Institute for Genomic Biology.
-The National Science Foundation and the Gates foundation supported this work.
+Long also is a professor of crop sciences and a faculty member in the Carl R. Woese Institute for Genomic Biology.
+The National Science Foundation and the Gates Foundation supported this work.

 By: Liz Ahlberg || Physical Sciences Editor || University of Illinois